 7.6.8.2.2.2 Visibility

-The device shall be positioned in such a way that it is always unobstructed for any passenger.
+The device shall be positioned in such a way that it is clearly visible for any passenger.
 It shall be marked in red and supplemented by a safety sign.
-When the device can be obstructed (e.g. curtain, parcel rack), a supplementary safety sign that indicates the location of the nearest device shall be installed.
+If the device can be obstructed (e.g. by a curtain, parcel rack), a supplementary safety sign that indicates the location of the nearest device shall be installed.

 7.6.8.2.2.3 Operation

-The device shall operate always without any failure of the vehicle's power system.
-The device may be fitted with a [transparent] protective cover to avoid unintended operation, or when the device is not in its designated location, a warning signal shall be audible or visible at the driver's seating position.
+The device shall always operate in the event of a failure of the vehicle's power system.
+The device may be fitted with a [transparent] protective cover to avoid unintended operation.
+When the device is temporarily removed from its designated location, a warning signal shall be audible or visible at the driver's seating position.

 The device for breaking the glass for the emergency windows at the rear of the vehicle shall be positioned either centrally above or below the emergency window or, alternatively, a device shall be positioned adjacent to each end of the window.